 Every effort will be made to make the final document as accessible and usable as possible by all audiences.
 In addition to the Guiding Principles themselves, supplemental documents will also be developed, to serve various needs and to reach various audiences:

-- a series of explainers, including a guide for civil society and communities on using the Guiding Principles and other human rights tools
+- A series of explainers, including a guide for civil society and communities on using the Guiding Principles and other human rights tools; and,

 The Guiding Principles are one tool or framework to guide action and advance thinking on the privatisation of education debate.
-They are based on international human rights law, and as such their added value is that they refer to legally binding states’ obligations making them a powerful tool for accountability and a useful framework to reflect on some of the theoretical debates related to the role of private schools.
-The intention is that the Guiding Principles help prevent involvement of private actors that would undermine the right to education.
+They are based on international human rights law, and as such their added value is that they refer to legally binding States’ obligations making them a powerful tool for accountability and a useful framework to reflect on some of the theoretical debates related to the role of private schools.
+The intention is that the Guiding Principles help prevent an involvement of private actors that would undermines the right to education.
 They are also meant to help individuals and communities to demand and eventually benefit from quality accountable education systems, where everyone has access to a free quality public school, and where the involvement of private schools is in line with human rights standards.
 Similar principles in other areas have proven very effective in holding states accountable for economic, social and cultural rights, curbing illegal forced evictions, or developing the narrative and legal enforcement of states’ obligations beyond their borders.
+An independent expert, Magdalena Sepúlveda, also developed a paper (to be published soon) taking stock of the experiences developing human rights principles in the last 20 years.
+The paper analyses the impact of past principles, and the GPs build on this knowledge.

 It is important to note that the Guiding Principles are limited by human rights law, and therefore should not be seen as exhausting the topic of the delivery of education by private actors or creating a ceiling or limit to what can be demanded or achieved.
 They will state the minimum conditions that need to be met to ensure the right to education is not violated.
 They are one tool amongst other tools and strategies that complement other, larger, efforts to address other issues to realise the right to education, such as promoting free quality public education.

 The consultations are organised in various regions of the world so that they reach as many people as possible and cover a variety of regional and national contexts.
-Previous consultations have taken place in Bangkok for the Asia-Pacific region, Nairobi for East Africa and Paris for North America and Europe.
+Previous consultations have taken place in Bangkok and Nepal for the Asia-Pacific region, Nairobi for East Africa, Cap Town for Southern Africa, Dakar for West Africa and Paris and Geneva for North America and Europe.
 Other smaller discussions have been held when the opportunity arose in thematic conference, such as during the 2016 ANCEFA Policy Forum, the 2017 Comparative International Education Society conference in Atlanta, and the launch of a report on strategic litigation in Sao Paulo.
-Further consultations are planned in Southern Africa (August 2017), Western Africa (October 2017), and Pakistan.

 Comments made during the consultations are documented in detail during the discussions, summarised in reports published on a dedicated webpage, and circulated to the respective consultation participants.
 After each consultation, the secretariat seeks to integrate the comments received while checking their basis in international law and that they fit within the scope of the Guiding Principles.
 In doing so, it tries wherever needed to find points of balance between the different points of view expressed.
 Concerns raised are taken very seriously, addressed in as much detail as possible, and details of the discussions are communicated to the experts in charge of drafting the Guiding Principles, who eventually make the final decision on their content.